rapidcow/perspective/docs/src/psp/serializers/text.rst

       }

-   Every attribute here should be self-explanatory (note that more than one whitespace is always ignored unless you quote them like so: ``"hello  world"``).
+   Every attribute here should be self-explanatory (note that any length of whitespace will be collapsed into a single space character unless you quote them like so: ``"hello  world"``).
    ``ATTR`` is basically a hopeless attempt at converting anything that isn't recognized by the parser by default.